What Nail Glue Do Salons Use? 8 Top Picks for Flawless Manicures

 It dries fast and has anti-fungal properties, which are added benefits.
 However, the lack of a clear ingredient list could be a downside for some.

-It's important to keep away from water for at least 12 hours after applying to keep the glue strong.
+It's essential to keep away from water for at least 12 hours after applying to keep the glue strong.

 Pros: